Dr. Robert W. Keane

 Dr. Helen Bramlett

-Dr. Bramlett is a Professor in the Department of Neurological Surgery and the Miami Project to Cure Paralysis at the University of Miami Miller School of Medicine.
-She completed her BA in Psychology at the University of Texas at Austin.
-She obtained her PhD degree in Behavioral Neuroscience and conducted her postdoctoral work in Neurotrauma at the University of Miami.
-Dr. Bramlett also serves as Director of the Undergraduate Neuroscience Program at the University of Miami.
-She is a Research Health Scientist at the Miami Veterans Affairs Medical Center.
-Dr. Bramlett is an internationally recognized scientist with over 20 years’ experience in the field of CNS injury including the pathophysiology and treatment of traumatic brain and spinal cord injury.
+Dr. Bramlett is actively involved in undergraduate teaching and serves as Director of the Undergraduate Neuroscience Program at the University of Miami.
+Dr. Bramlett is an internationally recognized scientist with over 20 years’ experience in the field of CNS injury including the pathophysiology and treatment of traumatic brain and spinal cord injury as well as stroke.
 Her laboratory focuses on three areas of traumatic research: 1) neuroprotective strategies for traumatic injury, 2) progressive damage after trauma and 3) secondary injury mechanisms of traumatic brain injury.
-She is currently funded by NIH, DOD and the VA.
-Dr. Bramlett serves on several national review boards and is on the Editorial Board of Journal of Neurotrauma, Translational Stroke Research and BMC Neuroscience.
+She is currently funded by NIH, DOD, the State of Florida and the VA.
+Dr. Bramlett serves on several national review boards and is on the Editorial Board of Journal of Neurotrauma and Translational Stroke Research.
 She is the Managing Editor of Therapeutic Hypothermia and Temperature Management.
+She is a founding member of the InflamaCORE, LLC, a company dedicated to treating and diagnosing inflammatory injury and disease.

 Mr. Glover has over 30 years of business experience in biopharmaceuticals and life sciences.
 Currently Mr. Glover is Co-Founder and CEO of Variant Pharmaceuticals.
 Before founding Variant, Mr. Glover was Co-Founder of Coherus Biosciences where he was focused on the business strategy, partnerships, product development efforts and capitalization of the company.
 Prior to Coherus, he was the President of Insmed Therapeutic Proteins, a biosimilar company, as well as Chief Business Officer of Insmed Incorporated.